Skip to Main Content

 What skills should a drone operator have?

-Here is how the picture comes together.
-A drone operator needs pro piloting skills, a strong knowing of cinematography and composition, and thorough knowledge of Saudi aviation rules and safety procedures.
-They must hold the needed GACA (General Authority of Civil Aviation) certifications and be able to operate confidently in different weather conditions and complex environments.
+A drone operator needs skilled piloting and a strong grasp of cinematography and composition.
+They must know Saudi aviation rules and safety steps well.
+They must hold the needed GACA (General Authority of Civil Aviation) certifications.
+They also fly with confidence in varied weather and tricky settings.

 How do you match a drone operator to my Saudi production?

-Here is what we have to work with.
-We consider your shot needs, location environment, Saudi airspace rules, and the type of aerial footage you need, then recommend GACA (General Authority of Civil Aviation)-certified operators with relevant experience.
-We check that they carry appropriate insurance and hold all needed flight certifications for your shooting locations.
+We weigh your shot needs, location setting, Saudi airspace rules, and the type of aerial footage you need.
+Then we suggest GACA (General Authority of Civil Aviation)-certified operators with the right experience.
+We check that they carry the right insurance.
+They also hold all needed flight certifications for your shooting locations.

 What equipment does a drone operator use?